su-linterhell/Hawaii-Weather-Analysis/README.md

 # Surfs-up
 This analysis dives into the weather patterns in Oahu, Hawaii to undestand if opening a surf & ice cream shop would be a successful venture.
+By utilizing a SQLite database, I was able to analyze for different weather trends in Oahu, presented by routes in Flask.

 ## Overview of the statistical analysis: